nathan-a-king/website/content/posts/understanding-vector-stores.md

 In this visualization:
 - Each dot represents a document, positioned by its meaning
 - Similar documents cluster naturally
-- Your query becomes a vector (the red dot)
+- Your query becomes a vector (the terracotta dot)
 - The system finds the closest documents
 - Distance in this space corresponds to semantic similarity